-State veterinarians (SV) assisted by animal health technicians (AHT) at eight state veterinary offices throughout the province are responsible for surveillance, control and eradication of animal diseases.
+State veterinarians (SV) assisted by animal health technicians (AHT) at eight state veterinary offices throughout the province are responsible for the surveillance, control, and eradication of animal diseases.
+Access a map of the SV areas and contact details for the offices here.

 These actions play a major role to provide disease-free guarantees for exports of animals and animal products.
 The province exports more than 90% of the country’s ostrich meat and other products generated by the ostrich industry.
 Intensive surveillance for Newcastle disease and Avian influenza and a registration system on ostrich export farms is conducted in several of the state veterinary areas.